Laminate flooring and vinyl flooring in Westchester NY.

 Broadly speaking, there are three main kinds of vinyl flooring – 1) sheet flooring, 2) VCT (Vinyl composite tile) and, 3) luxury tile/plank flooring.
 Sheet vinyl flooring comes in sheets usually 12 feet wide (as seen above); while VCT flooring uses square 12” tiles (the type you might see in a school, supermarket or commercial food establishment) and luxury vinyl (see below) comes in planks that look like wood or tile w/ strips that look like grout lines.

-While sheet flooring is more water resistant than tile flooring, it is the tile flooring which can lend give a room the feel of ceramic tile flooring.
+While sheet vinyl is more water resistant than vinyl tile, it is the vinyl tile flooring which can lend give a room the feel of ceramic tile flooring.
 So for those of you, for whom styling is a priority over durability, always go for tile vinyl flooring.
 If you have any questions, though, be sure to contact Floor Coverings International in Westchester/Fairfield.

 But before you go in for vinyl flooring, you must understand some basic characteristics of vinyl.
 Let us look at the positives of using vinyl flooring first.
 The biggest advantage of vinyl flooring is the cost factor.
 Vinyl is one of the most affordable flooring options available without compromising quality.
 Also, vinyl flooring can tolerate heavy traffic which makes it ideal for places with pets or children.
 The broad range of colors and patterns available in vinyl flooring make it a cinch to select the one matching your decor.